The Biggest Life Coaching Industry Statistics for 2026

 In fact, in the 2022 ICF Consumer Awareness Study, 73% of survey respondents were aware of coaching.

-People who were currently employed were more likely to know about or had participated in coaching before.
+People who were currently employed were more likely to know about or to have participated in coaching before.

 Younger professionals were significantly more likely to have worked with a coach than their older counterparts.
 For instance, 47% of Millennials had worked with a coach compared to just 21% of Baby Boomers.